Liuziyi1999/DLCL/README.md

 bash eval.sh ISIC2019
 ```

-### Other information
-Currently, only the test version is accessible.
-The training version will be released to the public once the article is published.
+## Repository Status

+This repository provides the training and evaluation scripts for DLCL, together with a pre-trained model checkpoint for reproducing the reported results.

+Additional documentation and model checkpoints will be released upon publication of the official IJCAI 2026 proceedings.

 ### Acknowledgement
 Thanks for the following projects: